justinmeiners/efficient-programming-with-components/14_binary_search.md

 There is a function [`std::equal_range`][cpp-equal-range] which does that.

 [^clarify-equal-range]:
+    Here is one improvement.
     First find the lower bound in the range `[first, last)`.
     Then find the upper bound in the range `[lower, last)`.
+    Further optimization is possible.

 [^partition-point]: Framing binary search as finding the partition point solves an important problem.
     Suppose you want to search an array of records by a particular field.